Safety » 7

 The Ram's new Uconnect Access system also links the truck to emergency 911 service, in case of an accident.

-The Ram 1500 has a respectable feature set, but crash-test ratings haven't been reassuring.
+The Ram 1500 has a respectable feature set, and crash-test ratings have improved to its best yet.